freegeek-pdx/mkuser/README.md

 > Specify the version string to use for the package (only valid when using the `--package` option).<br/>
 > Must start with a number or letter and can only contain alphanumeric, hyphen/minus (-), or dot (.) characters.<br/>
-> If omitted, the current date will be used in the format: *YYYY.MM.DD*
+> If omitted, the current date will be used in the format: *YYYY.M.D*

 <br/>